stacklane/docs/🗄/Article/models/images.md

 Depending on the processing state of the image, the resulting value may or may not have width/height attributes.

+# Lifecycle

+From initial upload to final storage, images pass through two phases.
+For typical development these phases will be transparent to the client code.

+## Preprocess

+This is the image state immediately after it's transferred/uploaded.
+It is the raw image received from the client.
+Prior to processing, images displayed while in this phase will still be in their original state.

+## Postprocess

+The image has been processed and is now in its final stored state.
+Processing includes rescaling, auto-orientation correction based EXIF data, and removal of all EXIF data (GPS location, etc).

 # Utilities